MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Experiments

 \subsection{Experiments on 3D Referring Segmentation}

-We showcase the performance on 3D referring segmentation task of TSDASeg and SOTA methods in Table \ref{tab2}.
-In the ScanRefer \cite{scanrefer} experiment, our TSDASeg achieves superior results, with at least 0.5$\%$ mIoU improvement over SOTA methods.
+We demonstrate MR-COSMO's performance on 3D referring segmentation against SOTA methods in Table \ref{tab2}, achieving superior results on ScanRefer \cite{scanrefer} with at least 0.8$\%$ mIoU improvement.
 This demonstrates that our method not only has strong comprehension and inference ability, but also has text-visual association construction ability, which means that it can query the distribution of the corresponding objects in 3D space based on the explicit text words.

 Moreover, we also conduct qualitative results of our method on the validation set of ScanRefer \cite{scanrefer}, as shown in Figure \ref{fig4}.
+We select 3D-STMN \cite{3dstmn} as the comparison baseline because RefMask3D \cite{refmask3d} lacks pretrained models and SegPoint \cite{segpoint} has unreleased source code, making 3D-STMN the strongest fully available method for qualitative evaluation.
 It can be seen that our method has stronger individual discrimination and recognition ability when there are multiple similar objects of the target category in the same space.
-Compared to the comparison method 3D-STMN \cite{3dstmn}, our performance is exceptionally outstanding in multiple scenes.
-For scenes with multiple objects of the same category in close distance and when the text descriptions are long and complex, 3D-STMN \cite{3dstmn} has a higher probability of taking non-target objects as outputs yielding incorrect target responses.
-In contrast, our TSDASeg can better understand and reason to get the correct target object of the text description.
-This is also attributed to the rich knowledge of text-visual query mapping that the proposed Memory Module brings to the overall network.
+Unlike 3D-STMN's susceptibility to selecting non-target objects with complex text descriptions, our method maintains accurate target identification through the Memory Module's text-visual mapping knowledge.